Photo of George AmariucaiGeorge Amariucai

 Professional experience

-George Amariucai received his PhD in Electrical and Computer Engineering from Louisiana State University in Baton Rouge, LA.
-He holds a bachelor's and a master's degrees in Electrical Engineering from the Polytechnic University of Bucharest, Romania.
-Between 2009 and 2017, he served Iowa State University, first as an adjunct assistant professor, and then as an adjunct associate professor.
+Amariucai received his doctorate in electrical and computer engineering from Louisiana State University in Baton Rouge, Louisiana.
+He holds bachelor's and master's degrees in electrical engineering from the Polytechnic University of Bucharest, Romania.
+Between 2009 and 2017, he served at Iowa State University, first as an adjunct assistant professor and then as an adjunct associate professor.

 Research